 - For under 18s an offender supervision requirement must be part of the CPO

-- The young person must consent to the order and each of the requirements
+- The child or young person must consent to the order and each of the requirements

 - The CPO can be imposed alongside another order